pfgithub/scpl/docs/actions/makearchive.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFArchiveFormatParameter